fanfoujs/fanfou-sdk-weapp/README.md

 $ npm i fanfou-sdk-weapp
 ```

+Or either of this below:

+- Add this repo as submodule to your project
-Or you can copy the `src` directory to your project.
+- Copy the `src` directory to your project

 ## Usage